 The first and, perhaps, the most interesting point that Socrates makes about dialectic is that it’s potentially very dangerous, and it’s especially dangerous for young people.

-Well, if you study The Republic, you know just how hard it is to answer this question.
+If you study The Republic, you know how hard it is to answer this question.
 It’s very difficult to imagine that a 19-year-old boy would be able to make any real progress in answering this question.
-So he leaves the conversation with Socrates puzzled, confused, in a state of wonder, of bewilderment.
+He leaves the conversation with Socrates puzzled, confused, in a state of wonder, of bewilderment.
 What is justice?
 I thought I knew, I thought it was what my leaders told me was just, but this man Socrates has disrupted me.
 This man Socrates has taught me that I do not know what I thought I knew.

 Well, what might happen?
-Maybe this boy will become a deserter, maybe he won’t serve in the army or maybe even worse.
-Maybe this boy will say I don’t know what justice is, maybe I’ll go over to the Spartan side.
+Maybe this boy will become a deserter, maybe he won’t serve in the army, or maybe even worse, this boy will say I don’t know what justice is, maybe I’ll go over to the Spartan side.
 Maybe they’re just; maybe these Athenians who’ve been ordering me around aren’t telling me the truth.
-Socrates has taught me that I don’t know what justice is; the door is therefore open to me to do what ever it is I might want to do.
+Socrates has taught me that I don’t know what justice is; the door is, therefore, open to me to do whatever it is I might want to do.

 Common Questions About Plato’s Guardians